by Martina Boone

 - The Writing- Boone delivers a beautifully written Gothic Southern novel.
 She paints a picture of the island, its history and the characters who live there.
 Our story revolves around protagonist Barrie Watson.
 Barrie is seventeen and upon her mother’s death, she discovers she has family on Watson Island.
 Leaving her dying Uncle behind in San Francisco, she goes to live with her Aunt Pru.
 Here she learns about her family history and the ancient spirit who cursed them all long ago.
 The world is magical, eerie and the gifts are not exactly gifts but compulsions that will not be denied.
 It was riveting.

-- Mystery- The overall mystery and suspense was presented to the reader with an unhurried pace with different storylines weaving slowly together.
-Ghosts, strange figures, unexplained happenings, strange pulls calling the characters to act all had me wanting to stay on Watson Island and uncover its secrets.
+- Mystery- The overall mystery and suspense were presented to the reader with an unhurried pace with different storylines weaving slowly together.
+Ghosts, strange figures, unexplained happenings, strange pull calling the characters to act all had me wanting to stay on Watson Island and uncover its secrets.
 The thread regarding a fire carrier was one of my favorites.
 The story should be read/listened to at a leisurely pace.
-Allowing reader to absorb every detail.
-Boone builds the story on little tid-bits creating ah-ha moments for the reader.
+Allowing the reader to absorb every detail.
+Boone builds the story on little tidbits creating ah-ha moments for the reader.
 I love how she allows the reader to make connects and discover things for themselves.

 - Romance- The romance was wonderfully done.
 It reminded me of summer from the sun on my skin to the smell of cut grass.
 Boone allowed it to develop from friendship, drawing it out with tender moments and laughter.
 It felt realistic and I basked in it.
 I loved that this young adult novel didn’t succumb to the usual romantic tropes.

 I thoroughly enjoyed listening to Compulsion and look forward to going back to Watson Island.
 Jacob did an excellent job narrating from the characters to capturing the atmospheric vibe of the story.
 I look forward to continuing this series on audio.